 Negligence and inadequate supervision are key contributors to pool accidents involving young children.
 These types of accidents occur more frequently in commercial swimming pools where large groups of swimmers gather.
 Inadequate lifeguard training may also contribute to accidents and drownings.

-Common Injuries Sustained in a Pool Accident
+Common Injuries Sustained in a South Florida Pool